‘America’s Got Talent’ Will Host Auditions in 4 Cities. Here’s How to Apply

 - Be fearless and original, and make sure to dress to impress.

-And a personal tip, if you want to shake it up: Consider the winners of the last few seasons — a music-themed magician, a ventriloquist and a ukulele playing singer-songwriter for seasons 13, 12 and 11, respectively.
+And a personal tip, if you want to shake it up: Consider the winners of recent seasons — a music-themed magician, a ventriloquist and a ukulele-playing singer-songwriter for seasons 13, 12 and 11, respectively.

 Maybe your talents are more fit for other shows?
 Here’s how to apply to nine of the most popular game shows that are open to applicants.